List of Ultraman Ginga characters: Yapool

 Extradimensional Being Yapool (異次元人 ヤプール, Ijigen-jin Yapūru), also known as Extradimensional Terrible-Being Giant Yapool (異次元超人 巨大ヤプール, Ijigen Chōjin Kyodai Yapūru), is an ancient demon and the adversary of the Ultra Brothers.
 He has been hiding in Exceller's Vakishim Spark Doll and decides to work on his own to defeat the Ultras.
-His original attempt is to possess Gōki, a UPG officer and attacks several citizens but the latter tried his best to surpass his control until Ginga Strium freed him and killed Yapool with Ultraman Ace's Metallium Ray.
+His original attempt is to possess Gouki, a UPG officer and attacks several citizens but the latter tried his best to surpass his control until Ginga Strium freed him and killed Yapool with Ultraman Ace's Metallium Ray.
 He returned as the secondary antagonist of Ultra Fight Victory, where he was revived by his own resentment for Ultramen, stealing the energy of Victorium Core, kidnapping Ginga as his hostage and contemplates to revive Juda.
 His actions had drawn the attention of Ultraman King, who sent Leo, Astra, Ace and Hikari (later pass the baton to Victory) to stop him.
 Yapool was killed once again by Ultraman Gingavictory, but he manages to fully revives Juda with his own energy as a final act to enact revenge on them.

-Yapool was voiced by Tesshō Genda (玄田 哲章, Genda Tesshō), who reprised his role since Ultraman Mebius and is the same character from Ultraman Ace.
+Yapool is voiced by Tesshō Genda (玄田 哲章, Genda Tesshō), who reprised his role since Ultraman Mebius and is the same character from Ultraman Ace.